 Low Back Pain

 Most people experience low back pain at some point in their life.
-Low back pain can range in severity and type (mild achy annoyances to severe sharp pains), and may or may not go away on it’s own.
-To effectively treat low back pain, we must arrive at a proper diagnosis.
-When a patient comes to us seeking help with their low back pain, we do a complete physical and bio-mechanical exam to discover the exact cause of their low back pain.
+Symptoms can range in severity and type (mild achy annoyances to severe sharp pains), and may or may not go away on its own.
+Low back pain treatment requires arriving at a proper diagnosis.
+When a patient comes to us seeking help, we do a complete physical and bio-mechanical exam to discover the exact cause of their pain.

 Once the adhesion is present, it rarely goes away on its own.
 Ice, stretching, and NSAIDs may provide you with some pain relief, but they unfortunately do not do anything to address this adhesion.
 The most effective way we’ve found to reduce adhesion is to use Active Release Techniques in the treatment of low back pain.
 This is a non-surgical hands-on modality that works with active range of motion to breakup the troublesome adhesion and restore function to the low back muscles.
 Active Release Techniques is appropriate in the treatment of facet syndrome, disc injury, muscle strain, ligament sprain, subluxation, and pinched nerve conditions.
 If you have any questions about low back pain or would like to schedule an appointment to have your back pain evaluated, please give us a call at (510) 465-2342.